Patient Portal206-264-1111 Schedule Appointment

 ✅ Myth #6: “You just have to live with it.”

-Don’t settle for suffering.
-The right help can make a huge difference.
+Don’t settle for suffering—the right help can make a huge difference.

 ✅ Myth #7: “Fiber always helps.”

-Fiber isn’t bad—but the type, amount, and timing all matter.
+• The type, amount, and timing matter.

 ✅ Myth #8: “IBS is caused by eating the wrong foods.”